Cannabis in Mauritius: History

 Cannabis was banned in the British colony of Mauritius in 1840:

 Usage

-A 1974 report on addiction noted that cannabis was usually smoked in cigarette rolls or clay pipes, but was mixed into cakes or sweets, or the beverage bhang.
-The writer noted it was rarely sniffed as snuff as "it burns the nose".
+A 1974 report on addiction noted that cannabis was usually smoked in cigarette rolls or clay pipes.
+Other alternative was to mix them into cakes or sweets, or the beverage bhang.
+It was rarely sniffed as snuff because "it burns the nose".

 Reform

 In February 1999, a rally was held calling for legalization of cannabis.
 The famed Mauritian musician Kaya performed, and publicly smoked cannabis at the event.
 He was detained by police, and four days later died in custody.